-Jean-Charles is a skateboarder and web radio producer, based in Paris, France.
+Jean-Charles is a skater and web radio producer.

 Hotel Radio Paris will share this same connection.
 So just like in those old videos, every type of music will be under the same roof.
 Just like back in the day when skateboarders chose the music for their video parts, I will invite people on the station to play the music that they like too.

 Personally, I have simple tastes in art.

 My favorite artist ever is Keith Haring, he never skated but he once did a drawing of a skateboarder which always inspires me!

 I also follow Brian Lotti on instagram and love his paintings.
 On top of being a legend in the skateboard word he’s also a fine painter.

 Art and skateboarding don’t have creative boundaries so they can both include so many different types of artists.

 Filmmakers like Bill Strobeck that film their environment as well as the skating occuring in it inspire me.